feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

 84 M Sidharta, "On the Remnants of the Gong Goan Archives", p.
 26. 85 jhid., p.
 22. 5 THE OFFICERS AND THE CHINESE POLITICAL MOVEMENT

-| will devote this chapter to describing the extent to which the Chinese officers responded to and involved themselves in Chinese political activity from the early twentieth century.
-In particular | will discuss their political loyalties and participation in political movements.
+I will devote this chapter to describing the extent to which the Chinese officers responded to and involved themselves in Chinese political activity from the early twentieth century.
+In particular I will discuss their political loyalties and participation in political movements.

 The Dutch observed that there were three main political streams among the Chinese in the colony,! namely the China-oriented Sin Po group, the Chung Hwa Hui, the Dutch East Indies-oriented party, and. the Partai Tionghoa Indonesia, ‘which was Indonesian-oriented.
-These perceptions are supported by the many Indonesianists whose area of study is the Chinese, particularly Lea E Williams,2 Mary F Somers,3 and also: the Indonesian-Chinese scholar, L. Suryadinata.4 |
+These perceptions are supported by the many Indonesianists whose area of study is the Chinese, particularly Lea E Williams,2 Mary F Somers,3 and also: the Indonesian-Chinese scholar, L. Suryadinata.4 I

-| presume that the Dutch perception was derived from the writings of Kwee Tek Hoay who, in 1932, presented a thorough analysis of the strengths and shortcomings of the Chinese political movement.
+I presume that the Dutch perception was derived from the writings of Kwee Tek Hoay who, in 1932, presented a thorough analysis of the strengths and shortcomings of the Chinese political movement.
 Kwee's article was first published in a peranakan newspaper, the Djawa Tengah, on 1-4 October 1932.5 It is clear that the above scholars follow Kwee's analysis in their studies on the Chinese movement.
-It is not my intention here to repeat these analyses. | will concentrate on the Chinese officers'
+It is not my intention here to repeat these analyses.
+I will concentrate on the Chinese officers'